jacobbm20/ElasticSearch_Python_Course/README.md

 ## Repository contents

-- `notebooks/`: Jupyter notebooks with hands-on ElasticSearch examples.
+- `notebooks/`: Jupyter notebooks with hands-on Elasticsearch examples.
 - `slides/`: Presentation slides used in the YouTube series.
 - `data/`: Datasets used in the tutorials.